Teach with Special Collections & University Archives.

 Who We Serve

 We welcome classes from UCR and beyond!
 We regularly provide instruction to students from other colleges / universities and from local K-12 schools.
 We can also provide hands-on learning experiences to groups of all ages through professional organizations, adult education courses, hobby/fan clubs, camps, community centers, and more.

 - Instruction Requests must be submitted at least 2 weeks ahead of time.

 - Class visits occur in a separate classroom space, not in the Special Collections & University Archives reading room.

 - Confirmation of requested times depends on staff and space availability.
 Evening and weekend requests may be considered, but cannot be guaranteed.

 - Instruction in Special Collections & University Archives is a collaborative process.
-Every class visit with be co-led by an Special Collections & University Archives librarian/archivist and the course instructor.
+Every class visit will be co-led by an Special Collections & University Archives librarian/archivist and the course instructor.

 - Every instruction session received a standard 10 – 15 minute introduction that covers a department overview and proper care and handling.
 Everything students need to know for the class visit will be covered during this time by the Special Collections & University Archives staff member.

 Class Visit Planning Process

 - Requests are received